gamingforglobalchange/TiltifyDonationBot/README.md

 - `twitch_oauth_token`: Can be easily obtained by logging in with your Twitch account [here.](https://twitchapps.com/tmi/)

 Save your changes.
 Finally, run the bot with `python bot.py` or `python3 bot.py` and you should be up and running!

+## Limitations
+This bot was developed with edge cases in mind, however there are still some extreme situations to consider.
+Since the bot relies on calling external APIs, it may be subject to any rate limiting done on the part of the API maintainers.

+The Tiltify API is only called every 5 seconds by default - you can change this if you wish, but you are the only one responsible if you get blacklisted.
+Twitch's API rate limits are very generous at 800 calls per minute, meaning you can effectively get 800 donations per minute before getting limited.
+This should be more than enough for practically every use case, however please keep this in mind if you are using this for an extremely high volume fundraiser.

+For now, one of the checks to see if there are any new donations relies on the clock of the system the bot is running on.
+There is a generous 1000ms tolerance for any slight inaccuracies involved, but this is nonetheless still a potential point of failure if you are dealing with a system with significant clock inaccuracy issues.